 The Kinetic Platform’s headless design leverages our APIs to gather data and draw it up for the end user, leveraging whichever web front-end toolkit best suits your needs.
 This approach gives your developers full control over theming, branding, navigation, and layout.
-We provide sample portals built in ReactJS, but you have your choice of methods when creating your environment.
+We provide sample portals built in ReactJS, but you can choose methods when creating your environment.

 A common blocker in service fulfillment is the inability to easily look into the “black box” of email or other unformatted request types.
-The Kinetic Platform provides visibility into a number of factors, including:
+The Kinetic Platform provides visibility into several factors, including:

 - The number of requests